-What are dreams?
+What do dreams mean?
 That’s quite a heavy loaded question as the word “dream” can have many meanings for many of us.
 Some may say that within our dreams inhabit our most personal and deep desires.
 Others say that dreams are only a way for our brain to process information that it can’t process while we are awake.
 Whatever your idea of a dream may be it’s a fact that dreaming is something we all do.
 So, what do dreams mean?

 I tend to be a very vivid dreamer, remembering the most intricate details and tending to recall even multiple dreams that I may have had in a night.
 I like to dream and I must admit that even though it may not be a genuine emotion, I like the way I feel after having a pleasant dream.
 Sometimes I even like feeling shaken up after a bad dream as I believe those dreams can help me process what I haven’t dealt with in my waking life.